ulfalizer/Kconfiglib/README.md

    interface in Kconfiglib at the moment.
 APIs could be added if needed.

-   * There are no good APIs for figuring out what other symbols change in value when the value of some symbol is changed.
-This is needed for "live" updates in the configuration interface.
+   * There are no good APIs for figuring out what other symbols change in value when the value of some symbol is changed, to allow for "live" updates in the configuration interface.
+The simplest workaround is to refetch the value of each currently visible symbol every time a symbol value is changed.

    * 'menuconfig' sometimes creates menus implicitly by looking at dependencies.
      For example, a list of symbols where all symbols depend on the first symbol